The College of New Jersey, New Jersey Weather

 - How many rainy days does The College of New Jersey get?

-- The College of New Jersey averages about 76 rainy days per year.
+- The College of New Jersey averages about 173 days with measurable rain or snow each year.

 - What hardiness zone is The College of New Jersey?